-- Does the application adequately describe how it will contribute to the development of a navigator model intended to promote early access, engagement, coordination and optimization of mental health treatment and services for children and adolescents who are experiencing early mental health symptoms? - Is there a description regarding how effective navigator models will utilize technology to improve care coordination strategies and optimize the 'personalized match' with appropriate treatment and services to ensure that therapeutic gains are maintained over time? - Does the application identify how the proposed project will test navigator components that drive improvements in mental health care and how they will facilitate sustainability, scalability and enhance the navigator model's potential for implementation and future uptake in diverse settings? - Does the project describe how the navigator model may reduce or eliminate racial, ethnic, gender or socio-economic disparities in the delivery of mental health interventions and services?
+- Does the application adequately describe how the proposed pilot work will contribute to the development of a navigator model intended to promote early access, engagement, coordination and optimization of mental health treatment and services for children and adolescents who are experiencing early mental health symptoms? - Does the application identify how the proposed project will pilot test navigator components that drive improvements in mental health care and how they will facilitate sustainability, scalability and enhance the navigator model's potential for implementation and future uptake in diverse settings? - Does the project describe how the navigator model may reduce or eliminate racial, ethnic, gender or socio-economic disparities in the delivery of mental health interventions and services? - Does the description of the developmental process of the navigator intervention provide strong evidence that it is likely to produce a navigator model that could be implemented in typical services settings using typically available resources and personnel?
+How well does the application justify that the developmental process is likely to enhance the navigator model's potential for implementation and future uptake in diverse settings across the U.S.?
+How well does the description of the proposed pilot work demonstrate the feasibility of conducting a subsequent test of the effectiveness of the navigator model in a future R01?